Tonkatsu: traditional Japanese breaded pork recipe

 🌾 1/2 cup all-purpose flour 🥚 2 eggs, beaten

-🧄 1 clove of garlic, chopped 🌿 1 piece of ginger, chopped
+🧄 1 clove garlic, minced 🌿 1 piece of ginger, minced

 Utensils